mannat-gill/cse15l-lab-reports/lab-report-3-week-5.md

 ![Image](Lab_Report_3_Photos/less_-p_Ex_2.png)

 In this example we were searching for "Purification" in this file.
 However it did not find any occurence of that string.
 In such cases we get the above output.
-Something to notice is that athough "Purification" wasn't found, "purififcation" is in the file.
+Something to notice is that although "Purification" wasn't found, "purififcation" is in the file.
 This just shows that it is case-sensitive.

 ### Example 3: